 Speaking of Tomljanoivc, she had a good showing in this tournament.
 She was unseeded but she showed that she has talent.
 Along with beating Williams, Tomljanovic was able to make it to the quarterfinals of this tournament before losing to eventual runner-up Ons Jabeur.
 She actually also made it to the quarterfinals of Wimbledon this year, but unfortunately, there were no points for that tournament.
 If she keeps it up, she could be a force to be reckoned with soon enough.
 There were also some notable upsets for the women’s draw that brought some thrills to the big event.
 For instance, my original pick Simona Halep lost in the first round to qualifier Daria Snigur.
 Halep has had a few injuries lately, and those could have gone back to bite her.
 Other upsets include No. 3 seed Maria Sakkari losing to Wang Xiyu, as well as No. 25 seed and most recent Wimbledon champ Elena Rybakina losing to qualifier Clara Burel.
 Anything can happen at the U.S. Open, and it shows that all it can take is someone to have a particularly bad day, or a particularly good day in other cases, for a lot to change.

 We are approaching a new era of tennis.
 We have people like Rafael Nadal and Serena Williams losing early in Grand Slams, and people like Roger Federer and Novak Djokovic not even competing.
-These are just a few of the older players who have been dominating tennis for years.
-When they lose or don’t compete, it helps make room for the next generation.
+When these players lose or don’t compete, it helps make room for the next generation.
 All of the semi-finalists, men and women, were under the age of 30.
 The men’s winner was only 19.
 Tennis is becoming less predictable as we make room for the younger crowd.
 This tournament shows what it is like when that crowd is in action.
 That is one of the reasons why I found this year’s U.S. Open to be very entertaining.
 I liked seeing the young guns show their skills, their strength and their tenacity.
 I look forward to seeing what they are going to be like at next year’s U.S. Open, and all of the U.S. Opens after that for the next 10 or so years.
 I am proud of our winners, as they demonstrated what makes this sport great.